 We are a clinical development-stage biopharmaceutical company with a limited operating history.
-We have incurred net losses in each year since 2009, including net losses attributable to common shareholders of \$15.3 million for six months ended June 30, 2019.
-As of June 30, 2019, we had an accumulated deficit of \$110.0 million.
+We have incurred net losses in each year since 2009, including net losses attributable to common shareholders of \$53.5 million for nine months ended September 30, 2019.
+At September 30, 2019, we had an accumulated deficit of \$148.2 million.

-As of June 30, 2019, we had cash, cash equivalents, restricted cash and marketable securities of \$75.3 million.
+At September 30, 2019, we had cash, cash equivalents, and marketable securities of \$51.4 million.
 In August 2017, we raised approximately \$60.0 million though private placements of our common stock and warrants to purchase our common stock.
 In September 2018, we completed a public offering of 9,430,000 shares of common stock at an offering price of \$5.50 per share, which included the exercise in full by the underwriters of their option to purchase up to 1,230,000 additional shares of common stock.
 We received net proceeds of approximately \$48.1 million, after deducting underwriting discounts, commissions and estimated offering related transaction costs.
+On December 21, 2018, we filed a universal shelf registration statement on Form S-3 (Registration No. 333-228975) with the U.S. Securities and Exchange Commission, or the SEC, which was automatically declared effective on February 13, 2019.
+In December 2018 we entered into the Sales Agreement with Cantor, pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$50,000,000 from time to time through Cantor acting as our agent.
+Under the Sales Agreement, Cantor may sell the shares by any method permitted by law and deemed to be an "at the market" offering as defined in Rule 415 of the Securities Act.
+To date, we have not sold any shares under the Sales Agreement.
 We will continue to require substantial additional capital to continue our clinical development and potential commercialization activities.
-Accordingly, we will need to raise substantial additional capital to continue to fund our operations.
-The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
-Failure to raise capital as and when needed, on favorable terms or at all, would have a negative impact on our financial condition and our ability to develop our product candidates.
+Accordingly, we will need to raise substantial additional capital to continue to raise capital as and when needed, on favorable terms or at all, would have a negative impact on our financial condition and our ability to develop our product candidates.